NEXT COFFEE: Tuesday March 3rd (10 - 11:30 am)

 All of the candidates will be joining us at our monthly meetings from time to time until the election in November.
 Keep an eye on our events section to see who will be with us at any given meeting!

-Also, engage in the Campaign for Democrat Mark Warner who is running for Re-election, U.S. Senate.
-We need to retain his calm wisdom, experience, and strong voice for the middle class, poor, and homeless in Congress.
+Also, engage in the Campaign for Democrat Mark Warner who is running for re-election, in the U.S. Senate.
+We need to retain him in Congress for his calm wisdom, experience, and strong voice for the middle class, poor, and homeless.